BabylonOne/ChatGPT-Widescreen-Ultra-Fast/README.md

 ✅ No any other CPU burning and scroll jittering callback nonsense

-## Even faster, a No-Install URL method
+## Even faster, a No-Install One-Click Bookmark Activation method
-If you don't even have time to install a script, use this instant URL copy and paste method.
+If you don't have time to install a script, use this URL Bookmark method instead.

-Copy and paste the following into your ChatGPT URL bar and press enter:
+Create a bookmark with the following URL:

 `javascript:document.styleSheets[0].insertRule('.text-token-text-primary>div>div{max-width:100% !important}',0);`

-Chat boxes should instantly expand to maximum width upon pressing enter (if "javascript:" is not removed from the URL)
+Click the bookmark and ChatGPT chat boxes should expand instantly.

+## URL Copy and Paste Activation method

+You can also copy and paste the same URL directly into the URL bar and press enter:

+`javascript:document.styleSheets[0].insertRule('.text-token-text-primary>div>div{max-width:100% !important}',0);`

-Note: Some browsers removes the "javascript:" from the URL for security reason, you may need to manually input "javascript:" at the start of the URL before pressing Enter.
+Note: Some browsers remove the "javascript:" from the URL for security reasons, you may need to manually input "javascript:" at the start of the URL before pressing Enter.
+ChatGPT chat boxes should expand instantly upon pressing Enter.

 ## How it works
 The ChatGPT interface uses the following TailwindCSS for max width under different screen sizes: